Literature / Tess of the d'Urbervilles

 - Hypocrite: Angel.
 He admires "purity" in others (especially women), yet casually gave his away when he was younger.
 He admits as much to Tess on their wedding night.
 However, when Tess admits that she's also not a virgin (due to rape) he dumps her for it.
 He also attempts to take up a mistress, Tess' friend, for Brazil, thus compromising that girl's "purity."

 - Inherent in the System: The way Tess is treated.

-- I Want You Because I Can't Control You: Alec's feelings toward Tess, especially after the rape.
+- I Love You Because I Can't Control You: Alec's feelings toward Tess, especially after the rape.
 Before, it's clear that he just sees her as another conquest.
 However, after he's "mastered" her, Tess constantly shows no interest in anything further to do with him, and handily resists his efforts to keep her under his thumb by repeatedly choosing poverty and independence over accepting his strings-attached financial aid.
 At least until the very end.

 Alec: Remember, my lady, I was your master once!
 I will be your master again.
 If you are any man's wife, you are mine!